mortrye/ufo-guide/ufo-notes-and-todos.md

 ## mdium
 Installed this software:
 https://github.com/icyphox/mdium
-But only locally to dynohub.
+But only locally.
 So it's installed in .local/bin/mdium which isn't in dynohub's PATH.
 This software required python-pip which allows you to install python scripts on your system, apparently.
 See readme.md for mdium.
 You need to set up the authentication token.
 Publish with: